TDS on Fixed Deposit Interest: Rate, Limit & Exemption

 TDS on FDs is deducted at the time of interest credit or at the end of the financial year, whichever is earlier.
 Banks usually credit interest on FDs quarterly or annually, and TDS is deducted based on the total interest credited:

 Quarterly or Annual Interest Payment: If the bank pays interest quarterly, TDS will be deducted every quarter if the interest exceeds the threshold.
-For annual interest payments, TDS will be deducted at the end of the financial year or at the time of interest payment, aligning with the exceeding of the exemption limit.
+For annual interest payments, TDS will be deducted at the end of the financial year or at the time of interest payment, aligning with the exemption limit being exceeded.

 At Maturity: For FDs where interest is compounded and paid at maturity, TDS will be deducted annually on the accrued interest, even though the depositor has not physically received the interest.
-The final deduction occurs at the time of maturity if the accumulated interest exceeds the threshold.
+The final deduction for FD interest occurs at maturity if the accumulated interest exceeds the threshold.

 Requirement for Form 15G and Form 15H